 Kevin Conroy may be a controversial choice for number one, since he’s a voice actor only, but I can explain why I think he deserves the top spot.
 Conroy was the first actor to realize that Batman is the true man, and that Bruce Wayne is the costume.
 This story element has appeared in every Batman story since the acclaimed animated series.
 Further, Conroy’s Batman voice and Bruce Wayne voice are both perfection.
 The Batman voice isn’t gravelly, like Bale’s, or electronic, like Affleck’s.
 It’s a real, human voice with hints of both pain and frustration.
 Conroy’s Bruce Wayne voice is at a higher pitch and is delivered at a friendlier tempo.
 In addition to Mask of the Phantasm, his only theatrical release to date, he’s also done the animated series and several video games.
 To maintain that quality over such a large body of work is no easy task.
 It’s the subtlety and devotion to quality that’s made Kevin Conroy the go-to voice of Batman and has given him my top spot.

 I hope you enjoyed my list; I’m sure you have your own.
 What did I get right?
 Where do you agree?
 Disagree?
-Let me know in the comments.
+Let me know in the comments, or take my Batman poll!
 Thanks for reading!
 In the meantime, check out the DC Comics and Warner Bros. websites for comic and movie updates.

 Movie Reviews on Digital Tyrants

 Johnny Depp Movie Reviews